issus/altium-library/README.md

  - RF SoC (EZR32WG, CC2640, nRF5)
  - RGB LEDS

 It will likely be months before I make a significant dent on this list, adding a single microcontroller with all of its package variants can take several hours.
 The good news is that the more footprints I add, the more I find a manufacturers footprint already exists in the database.
-I have been adding at least 2 components a day for 3 or 4 months now.
-As of January 2016, I have around 450 hours of modelling/programming/database/altium time on this library.

 # Don't want to setup your own local MSSQL database?
 My development database is hosted on Microsoft Azure, and can be accessed from anywhere.
 If you'd like read-only access to it, please contact me - markh@rris.com.au.
-Several organisations and universities now have access!
+Many organisations and universities now have access!

 # Contributing